 The DOL will also visit the employer to confirm compliance with the Basic Conditions of Employment Act, including Health and Safety regulations, as part of the assessment.

-The Department of Home Affairs and the Department of Trade and Industry (dti) are involved in the business visa aplication.
+The Department of Home Affairs and the Department of Trade and Industry (DTI) are involved in the business visa aplication.

-Let’s break it down in phases again:
+Let’s break it down into phases again for ease of reference:

 - An area/site visit; and

-- Sector reports
+- Sector analysis

 - Feasible; and